tristan-blackbrownberlin/dineblack/README.md

-# Dine In Berlin readme
+# The Diaspora Eats readme

 ## Prerequisites